 - Develop an effective homework routine.

 It is clear from the above that several factors account for the misbehavior of students in the classroom.
-These factors could emanate from the actions and/or inactions of students, teachers as well as external factors.
+These factors could emanate from the actions and/or inactions of students, teachers, and external factors.